bbarbs/spring-boot-hystrix-feign/README.md

 ## Running Test Case
 * Test case in gateway project is using [Wiremock](http://wiremock.org/).
-* To test fallback stop the customer project and run test case and it will log the fallback data. **Note:** When the customer project is running and test case is run wiremock will perform the operation.
+* To test hystrix fallback, stop the customer project and run test case in gateway project and it will log the fallback data. **Note:** When the customer project is running and test case is run wiremock will perform the operation.